-Early discretionary distributions will be made directly to the service providers (i.e., orthodontist, school) whenever possible.
-Otherwise, distributions will be made with a check sent to the applicant's address on record with the Enrollment Department.
-For this reason, if you move, you need to change your address with the Enrollment Department.
-Whenever distributions are made directly to the parent or guardian, invoices and/or receipts are required to show proper use of trust funds before any further trust funds are distributed.
+Early discretionary distributions will be made directly to the service providers (i.e., physician/surgeon/medical professional) whenever possible, unless the parent/guardian/adult beneficiary can show proof of payment for services rendered prior to requesting reimbursement.
+Whenever distributions are made directly to the parent or guardian in advance of services being provided by a medical professional or similar person, invoices and/or receipts are required to show proper use of trust funds before any further trust funds are distributed.
+Receipts must be submitted as soon as possible to the tribe's trust office.